Helping Cyclists Save Money.

 Typically, this bike is going to be a good choice for the athlete who is interested in riding a bike for 4 hours or more per week for fitness and weight loss.
 There are many local clubs and charity rides this athlete can participate in, and it becomes an elite networking opportunity for the fitness nut.

 If you think road riding sounds like the most boring thing you ever heard of, you are probably more of a mountain biking nut.
-Cycling off-road has always existed, with the earliest bikes riding through fields and on Gravel roads.
+Cycling off-road has always existed, with the earliest bikes riding through fields and on Gravel trails.
 However, in the late 1970’s we began to see a new movement of folks who would strap gears and drum brakes on their classic Schwinn frames and dive off into the great unknown.
 (There’s a great flick called Klunkerz, that chronicles this).

-The hardcore fathers of mountain biking, would be in love with today’s modern mountain bike.
+The hardcore fathers of mountain biking would be in love with today’s modern mountain bike.
 Even at the lowest level, you get an aluminum frame and 21 gear combinations for gravel grinding goodness.
 You’ll recognize these bikes with their knobby tires, shocks and wide handlebars that offer control when navigating the gnarliest singletrack.

 You do have to be careful, as many poorly-made mountain bikes have flooded the market.
 You can buy them for under $100 and they don’t last for more than a year without requiring professional repairs.
-While these knockoffs look like the real thing to the untrained eye, they literally “fold” under pressure, requiring constant repairs for bent wheels, bent cranks and bent derailleur hangers.
+While these knockoffs look like the real thing to the untrained eye, they literally “fold” under pressure, requiring constant repairs for bent wheels, bent cranks, and bent derailleur hangers.

 Because of that, I like to differentiate them a little more into “fitness hybrids” (I call these “hybrids”) “comfort” and “gravel or Dual Sport”.